Muscle Twitching After Stroke: It Could Be More than Spasticity

 Overall, muscle twitching after stroke is thought to be a sign of spasticity, but it could indicate other issues.

-In some cases, it’s a sign of recovery; and focusing on physical therapy can help you make a good situation better.
+In some cases, it’s a sign of recovery; and focusing on physical rehabilitation exercises can help you make a good situation even better.

-If your twitches are caused by worsening symptoms, like tremors, physical therapy can still help.
+If your twitches are caused by the worsening of a condition, physical therapy can still help.
 In this case, it’s best to work alongside a trained therapist who can provide a proper diagnosis and treatment plan.

-It’s always good idea to work with a medical professional, especially when new symptoms appear.
+It’s always a good idea to consult with your medical team, especially when new symptoms appear.
 Best of luck on the road to recovery.

 Discover Award-Winning Neurorehab Tools